peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * An object implementing IEnumerable (Iterable in Java) is converted to a CBOR array containing the items enumerated.

- * An enumeration ( `Enum` ) object is converted to its integer value in the .NET version, or the result of its "getName" method in the Java version.
-(TBD)

- * If the object is of a type corresponding to a type converter mentioned in the  <i>mapper</i>
+ * An enumeration ( `Enum` ) object is converted to the result of "toString()" in the .NET version, or the result of its  `name`  method in the Java version. <b>Note:</b> For .NET, this behavior is a change from versions before 4.0.
+Note that .NET's  `toString`  will return multiple names if the given Enum object is a combination of Enum objects (e.g. if the object is  `FileAccess.Read | FileAccess.Write` ).
+More generally, constants from Enum types with the  `Flags`  attribute, and constants from the same Enum type that share an underlying value, should not be passed to this method.
- parameter, that converter will be used to convert the object to a CBOR object.

- * An object of type  `DateTime` ,  `Uri` , or  `Guid`  ( `Date` ,  `URI` , or  `UUID` , respectively, in Java) will be converted to a tagged CBOR object of the appropriate kind.
-(TBD: Decide whether a custom CBORTypeMapper can override these behaviors.)
+ * An object of type  `DateTime` ,  `Uri` , or  `Guid`  ( `Date` ,  `URI` , or  `UUID` , respectively, in Java) will be converted to a tagged CBOR object of the appropriate kind.  `DateTime` / `Date`  will be converted to a tag-0 string following the date format used in the Atom syndication format.

  * If the object is a type not specially handled above, this method checks the  <i>obj</i>
  parameter for eligible getters as follows: